-U.S. states plan Google antitrust meeting next month in Colorado: sources
+Exclusive: U.S. states plan Google antitrust meeting next month in Colorado - sources

-WASHINGTON (Reuters) - U.S. state attorneys general probing Alphabet’s Google plan to meet next month in Colorado to discuss a probe into whether the search giant’s business practices break antitrust law, according to three sources knowledgeable about the meeting.
+WASHINGTON (Reuters) - U.S. state attorneys general probing Alphabet’s (GOOGL.O) Google plan to meet next month in Colorado to discuss a probe into whether the search giant’s business practices break antitrust law, according to three sources knowledgeable about the meeting.

 The meeting, which is being planned for Nov.
-11, would be similar to a gathering this week in New York where state and federal enforcers from the Justice Department and Federal Trade Commission discussed their probe of Facebook, according to one of the sources.
+11, would be similar to a gathering this week in New York where state and federal enforcers from the Justice Department and Federal Trade Commission discussed their probe of Facebook (FB.O), according to one of the sources.

 Reporting by Diane Bartz; Editing by Chris Reese